KI Open for business.

 We are tuning up our touring itineraries and have guests out daily from now on.
 Seal Bay reopens for business from Thursday 16 January 2020.
 There is a massive effort underway to start the recovery and rebuilding across the community and those at the east end of the Island who escaped the direct fire impact are ready for business.

-An important message for our international friends is lead-time for future bookings.
 We are open for business NOW and if you have enquiries for travellers planning for trips in coming months remember every day will bring more and more recovery.
 Please stick with us - we really need your support.